 Grows to about 12ft high.
 Prefers full sun.
+Can tolerate part shade.
 Occasional watering, well-draining soil.

 Papaya is one of the fastest fruit producing trees out there.
 It produces delicious fruit in only about 1 year, while most fruit trees take 3 years or longer.
 Some Papaya varieties are known to be genetically modified.
 That’s why it’s important to get organic non-gmo varieties in order to avoid GMO “Rainbow” papaya.